postalsys/mailauth/README.md

 const { headers } = await authenticate(
     message, // either a String, a Buffer or a Readable Stream {
-        // SMTP transmission options must be provided as
-        // these are not parsed from the message
-        ip: '217.146.67.33', // SMTP client IP
-        helo: 'uvn-67-33.tll01.zonevs.eu', // EHLO/HELO hostname
-        mta: 'mx.ethereal.email', // server processing this message, defaults to os.hostname()
-        sender: 'andris@ekiri.ee', // MAIL FROM address
+        trustReceived: true,

-        // Optional ARC seal settings.
+        // ARC seal settings.
 If this is set then resulting headers include
         // a complete ARC header set (unless the message has a failing ARC chain)
         seal: {
             signingDomain: 'tahvel.info',